 ISPACE is the wavelength space in which to calculate the spectra and in which the k-tables are tabulated.
 0 = wavenumber (cm-1) and 1 = wavelength (m).
 N.B. all other tabulated spectra files (e.g. ‘.xsc’, ‘.sur’, ‘hgphase.dat’ etc) should be in the wavespace specified by ISPACE.

 ISCAT = 1 indicates whether a multiple scattering calculation is required.
 If ISCAT = 0, then a thermal emission calculation (with addition of ground radiance for non-giant planets) is assumed.
 For scattering calculations the old non-gradient forward model is used.
 Eventually the ‘gradient’ method will be built into the scattering code.
 If ISCAT = 2, then the internal scattered radiation field is calculated first (required for limb-scattering calculations).
-If ISCAT then a single scattering calculation.
+If ISCAT = 3, then the calculation is performed with a single scattering calculation.

 ILBL = 0 indicates that a correlated-K calculation is required.
 ILBL=1 indicates a line-by-line calculation.
 This is an important change from previous versions.
 Note that for NemesisPT, this third integer actually sets INUMERIC, which determines whether the code calculates the functional derivatives using implicit differentiation or numerically.